brpaz-graveyard/instgrmDownloadr/README.md

 This application allows you to batch download photos from any instagram user which you have access (public or friend).

+You can see the working application at http://instgrmdownloadr.herokuapp.com/

 ## Install